 It also uses a nitrogen gas-injected dielectric (or insulator), which maintains the signal by preventing the copper conductors from touching the outer sheath.
 The sheath is composed of a DoubleHelix construction, which adds durability.
 Within the connectors at the ends, the company uses a technique it calls heavy-duty, internal, dual-strain relief, which increases durability and maintains the signal.

-The Monster 1000HD Ultimate High-Speed HDMI Cable with Ethernet is a good HDMI cable, but its price is a hard pill to swallow when cheaper cables give you the exact same performance.
+The Monster 1000HD Ultimate High-Speed HDMI Cable with Ethernet is a good HDMI cable, but its price is a hard pill to swallow when cheaper cables like the Monoprice Select give you the exact same performance.
 What you're buying here is extra durability, which is only beneficial for very long runs – and that's not something most people need to worry about.
 However, for long runs, this is one of the best HDMI cables.

 - Cost Effectiveness

 - Available Lengths